neodaoist/loudverse/README.md

 ## Some behind-the-scenes
 ✍️ _**Crowd-Commissions**_ are ERC1155 non-transferrable tokens representing "proof of patronage”

-🧾 _**Double Constrained Quadratic Funding**_ calculates matching funds with both a fixed subsidy pool and minimum funding goals
+🧾 _**Double Constrained Quadratic Funding**_ calculates matching funds with both a fixed subsidy pool and minimum viable funding goals.

 🎨 _**Smart-Art**_ is an ERC721 NFT that shares financial upside with collaborators and contributors using a royalty allocation table